scheidere/policy_to_behavior_tree/README.md

-# Behavior Tree Synthesis for MDPs through Probabilistic PPDDL
+# Behavior Tree Synthesis for MDPs through Probabilistic PDDL

 This repo provides a method of translating an MDP represented by a Probabilistic PDDL (PPDDL) specification into behavior tree (BT) form, including a policy simplification step based on Boolean albebra.
 This method is applicable to domains with nondeterministic actions, unlike previous methods that only relate PDDL to BTs.